HasibPrince/TapProgress/README.md

 [![](https://jitpack.io/v/HasibPrince/TapProgress.svg)](https://jitpack.io/#HasibPrince/TapProgress)

-TapProgress helps to identify intentional Users' interaction.
-This libary is used for any users' secured operation to prevent unintentional users' interaction.
+TapProgress is used for any secured operation to prevent unintentional users' interaction.
 Sucha as: Banking operation.

 ![](tap-progress.gif)

 Setup
 ------
-PinEntryEditText required minSdkVersion 21 and androidx
+TapProgress required minSdkVersion 21 and androidx

 Add it in your project level build.gradle at the end of repositories: